 George Strait included “I Saw God Today” on his 2008 Troubadour album.
 Written by Rodney Clawson, Monty Criswell and Wade Kirby, the song tells the story through the eyes of a man who has just become the father of a baby girl.

-“Monty Criswell and his father-in-law used to hunt with a guy named Junior,” Rodney told American Songwriter.
+“Monty Criswell and his father-in-law used to hunt with a guy named Junior,” Clawson told American Songwriter.
 “They said every time they went hunting and got back to the truck, if he didn’t have a deer or turkey, he’d always say, ‘Well, I didn’t get anything, but I got a glimpse of God today.’
 Monty’s father-in-law called him when Junior died and said, ‘Remember what Junior used to say?
 There’s got to be a song in there.’
 Monty told me, ‘I think the best way to say it is to say I saw God today.’
 We had a day to write with Wade Kirby, and we agreed the song should be about having your baby, and how special that moment is.”

 7. “I Believe,” Diamond Rio